Wonder how is it to be a successful product designer?

-Like what Michael DiTullo told me this morning: there is someone behind every object you see around you ! 🙂
+“There is someone behind every object you see around you!” 🙂

-Today I have a special designer guest that matter to me: Michael Di Tullo himself 🙂
+- Today I have a special designer guest that matters to me: Michael Di Tullo himself

 (0:02) Chou-Tac: Hey Michael, thank you for accepting the invitation to share your experience and inspire so many aspiring designers.
 The first question I would like to ask you is; How did you started at Product Design, and how do you become who you are today?